kailash-manasarovar/statement/docs/personal/health.md

 - My mind feels utterly polluted with porn and unhealthy sexual ideas.
 This is more so if I am feeling aroused.
 These thoughts are not my own.
 It's horrible.
 - I don't know when it started but I was overwhelmed with the feeling I was going to have a child with the trumpet teacher.
 It was intense and inexplicable.
 I think they were "throwing the book at me", at this stage, and I wonder how many women have been trapped into pregnancy by these manipulation techniques and, therefore, a lifelong connection with someone they were probably unsure of, at best.
+- There was a lot of content that I'm sure was intended to make me feel insecure about how I looked.
+Content about fat women when I was putting on weight.
+Content about acne when I had some.
+Even content about a tiny wart on my nose.
+Lots and lots of content about the urinary problems I was having that I did a lot of online searches about.
+It was relentless.

 ### Positive effects